molumolua/Thesis-for-LLM/MATH/prompt_version3.md

 The #Constructed Question# MUST treat the  #Required Premises# as key information.
 The #Constructed Question# SHOULD require *early undergraduate-level* mathematical skills to solve.
 The #Constructed Question# MUST raise ONLY ONE question.
-You can add ONE premise in the #Constructed Premises# to make the #Constructed Question# solveable and meet the above requirements.
+You SHOULD add ONE premise in the #Constructed Premises# to make the #Constructed Question# solveable and meet the above requirements.
 The #Constructed Solution# SHOULD be LIMITED to Less than or equal to three detailed steps.
 The #Constructed Solution# SHOULD AVOID generate ANY premises in #Required Premises# , #Optional Premises# or #Constructed Premises#.
 ANY assumption, supposition, new scenario or new case is STRICTLY forbidden in the method of #Constructed Solution#.